 Pirouette.
 You can’t make a small pirouette from a big canter.
 Bring your horse back as if I could walk beside him.
 The ingredients of a pirouette include: collection, the ability to go forward and the ability to go sideways with bend.
 Your horse must be able to carry himself straight on the centerline.
 You must have control with enough collection in and out.

 Exercise 1.
-To Improve Balance in the Corners
+To Improve Balance

 This exercise will enable you to ride the corner instead of being just a passenger and you’ll find that your horse will be able to fit two more strides in the corner than usual.